Australian Aboriginal artefacts: Spears

 Aboriginal peoples used spears for a variety of purposes including hunting, fishing, gathering fruit, fighting, retribution, punishment, in ceremony, as commodities for trade, and as symbolic markers of masculinity.
 Spears were historically used by skilful hand-throwing, but with changes in Aboriginal spear technologies during the mid-Holocene, they could be thrown further and with more accuracy with the aid of spear-thrower projectiles.
 Spears could be made from a variety of materials including softwoods, bamboo (Bambusa arnhemica), cane and reed.
 Projectile points could also be made from many different materials including flaked stone, shell, wood, kangaroo or wallaby bone, lobster claws, stingray spines, fish teeth, and more recently iron, glass and ceramics.
 These spear points could be bound to the spear using mastics, glues, gum, string, plant fibre and sinews.

 Clubs

 An Aboriginal club, otherwise known as a waddy or nulla-nulla, could be used for a variety of purposes such as for hunting, fishing, digging, for grooving tools, warfare and in ceremonies.
 A fighting club, called a ‘Lil-lil’, could, with a heavy blow, break a leg, rib or skull.
 Clubs which could create severe trauma were made from extremely hard woods such as acacias including ironwood and mitji.
 Many clubs were fire hardened and others had sharpened stone quartz attached to the handle with spinifex resin.

 Boomerangs

 The boomerang is recognised by many as a significant cultural symbol of Australia.
 The term 'returning boomerang' is used to distinguish between ordinary boomerangs and the small percentage which, when thrown, will return to its thrower.
-The oldest wooden boomerang artefact known, excavated from the Wyrie Swamp, South Australia in 1973, is estimated to be 9,500 years old.
+The oldest wooden boomerang artefact known in Australia, excavated from the Wyrie Swamp, South Australia in 1973, is estimated to be 9,500 years old.